 Are you going to want to rest your head on the twenty-six buttons featured here?
 Probably not, but that’s not this pillow’s job.
 It’s sole responsibility is to look cute and clever.

-Our pretty coral fabric is from our S4H stash, an older Michael Miller fabric from their Sea Buddies collection.
-Seashore themed prints are always popular, a quick search through Fabric.com yielded these new favorites.
-Click on a swatch for more information.
+Our original coral fabric is from our S4H stash, an older Michael Miller fabric from their Sea Buddies collection.
+Seashore themed prints are always popular, but you could substitute any colorful collection.

 For a great finish, pay attention to your curves.
 We show you a few favorite tips below and link to our tutorial on keeping your curves clean.